helospark/useful-bash-scripts/README.md

-# useful-bash-scripts
+# Useful bash scripts

-Bundle of useful bash scripts I often use
+Bundle of useful bash scripts I often use Githubified for safe keeping and the hope that some of these might be useful for others as well.